Chinese Intellectual property rights

-You can register software in China which protect your software from cloning.
-This is achieved by giving of your first and last 10 to 30 pages of your program coding to the registration authority.
-You do not a full copy of your system coding.
+You can register software in China which protects it from cloning.
+This is achieved by giving your first and last 10 to 30 pages of your program coding to the registration authority.
+You do not give a full copy of your system coding.

-This generally does not protect your software from revise reverse engineering.
-Which is the case in most software world-wide.
+This generally does not protect your software from reverse engineering.
+This is the case with most software world-wide.

 Copyright is one of the hardest to enforce in China.